-The Biolase ezLase soft-tissue laser is used when the doctors perform gentle biostimulation known as low-level laser therapy.
+The Biolase ezLase soft-tissue laser is used when the doctor performs gentle biostimulation known as low-level laser therapy.
 When the laser is applied to treated tissues, swelling and discomfort is reduced and healing is accelerated.
 Low-level laser therapy is done as part of bone grafting, implant placement, and gum disease treatment.

 Centrifuge for Extracting Growth Proteins

 There are proteins in human blood, called growth factors, which stimulate tissue growth and accelerate healing.
 We use a medical centrifuge to extract these elements in a highly concentrated form from a small amount of your own blood.
-The doctors apply them to your treated tissues to speed up healing and reduce inflammation, lessening postoperative discomfort.
+The doctor applies them to your treated tissues to speed up healing and reduce inflammation, lessening postoperative discomfort.

 DentalVibe® Injection Comfort System